-- 69. Changes in circumstances also take effect from the Monday following the date of change, apart from these exceptions: - changes in an applicant's income arising from legislative changes affecting rates of income tax, personal tax reliefs, National Insurance contributions, and tax credit rates are ignored for a period of up to 30 weeks; - where entitlement to a benefit ceases the change takes effect on the day immediately after the day on which that benefit ceases; - a change in the amount of council tax payable takes effect from the date of change; - a change in the amount a person is liable to pay by way of council tax (for example changes to a discount) also takes effect from the date of change; - if the change applies to an applicant who now has a partner, or a partner has died, or they have separated, it takes effect from the date of the change;

-- backdated payments of income are generally taken into account over an appropriate period as if they had been paid on time. - 70.
-Where a non-dependant joins a pensioner household, or where the non-dependant's earnings increase, the change to that pensioner's council tax reduction takes effect 26 weeks after the date on which the change took place. - 71.
+- 71. Changes in circumstances also take effect from the Monday following the date of change, apart from these exceptions: - changes in an applicant's income arising from legislative changes affecting rates of income tax, personal tax reliefs, National Insurance contributions, and tax credit rates are ignored for a period of up to 30 weeks; - where entitlement to a benefit ceases, including a Universal Credit award, the change takes effect from the first day of the reduction week following the day immediately after the benefit ceases; - a change in the amount of council tax payable takes effect from the date of change; - a change in the amount a person is liable to pay by way of council tax (for example changes to a discount) also takes effect from the date of change; - if the change applies to an applicant who now has a partner, or a partner has died, or they have separated, it takes effect from the date of the change; - backdated payments of income are generally taken into account over an appropriate period as if they had been paid on time. - 72.
+Where a non-dependant joins a pensioner household, or where the non-dependant's earnings increase, the change to that pensioner's council tax reduction takes effect 26 weeks after the date on which the change took place. - 73.
 Where an applicant receives an increase in State Pension Credit and, as a result, their award of council tax reduction increases, the change usually takes effect from the week the amount of State Pension Credit alters.
 However, where an award of council tax reduction decreases, the change either takes effect from the week the authority is notified of the change in State Pension Credit or the date on which State Pension Credit changes if this later.